 Your buyer is ready to challenge the status quo and try something new.
 They want their teams to be more productive so they can grow efficiently.

-These types of buyers are ready to hear your offering and understand how it can help them reach their growth goals.
+These types of buyers are ready to hear about your offering and understand how it can help them reach their growth goals.
 But because they’re so focused on growing (and growing quickly), they’re likely exploring many options, so competition is high.

 Buyers with a problem attitude recognize that there is probably a better way of doing things, but they’re not quite as frustrated as those in the growth group.
-They’re open to exploring new options, but might not be actively looking for a solution.
+They’re open to exploring new options but might not be actively looking for a solution.

 Those with a problem attitude want to hear pitches centered on how your product can solve problems, like automating busy work or reducing human error.

 Buyers in this category don’t believe there is anything wrong with how their team is currently working.
 They might listen to your sales pitch, but they don’t believe they have a reason to change.

 Pitching buyers in this category depends on proving there is a better way to do things.
 This could be pointing out a problem they don’t realize exists or showing them an alternative (and better) solution.

 These buyers are the most difficult to convert.
 Not only are they happy with their existing state, but they’re excited about the products or solutions they’re using and not interested in changing.

 Finding a solid way to connect with these buyers is a challenge — but it’s not impossible.
 Converting them involves identifying areas of improvement with their existing products and showing why your offering is a better option.

 At this phase, you should still be focused on building out profiles for each of your contacts.
 Pairing a contact’s category with their attitude will give you a stronger idea of how you can craft your pitch and how important their buy-in is to making a final purchasing decision.